thingsboard/thingsboard.github.io/_includes/docs/pe/mqtt-broker/oauth-2-support.md

   ...
 ```

-As well please configure properly ACL mapping for HTTP and HTTPs requests:
+Also, configure ACL mapping for HTTP and HTTPS requests:

 ```bash
 frontend http-in
   ...